-I went through some of our BobWP eCommerce podcasts and found four nuggets to help you increase sales on your online store.
+I went through some of our older BobWP eCommerce podcasts and found four nuggets to help you increase sales on your WooCommerce or any WordPress online store.

 1. Online Authenticity

 Beyond optimization and all the other technical stuff that needs to happen to make the world better for e-commerce, we need, obviously, to build trust with our customers.
 How do we do that?
 You should have an about page.

 You should have human heads on that about page, real people who are responsible for the business.
 There should always be some way to drop a human email somewhere, because that’s where you will beat someone like an Amazon.
 You can’t compete with their gazillion employees and huge customer service system.
 So go the opposite route and say something like, “If you have a problem with any of our projects or any of the things we’re selling, just hit reply and I’ll get back to you.- from Talking eCommerce with Chris Brogan

 2. Selling Products with Video